MCT32/CMD-Games/INSTALLATION.md

 How to install CMD-Games.

 ## Install libraries
-To install the libraries for CMD-Games, just run the following commands.
+To install the libraries for CMD-Games, just run the following command.

 ```pip install -r requirements.txt```